-Decades-old partnerships between Catholic health care providers and secular academic health centers such as UC Health, are at the core of California's public health care safety net.
-They are essential to improving and expanding access to quality health care services across our State - especially so for underserved communities and for those at the margins of society.
+Affiliations between the UC Health System and health care providers, including both secular and Catholic health care providers, are at the core of California's public health care safety net.
+They are essential to ensuring and expanding access to quality health care services across our State - especially so for underserved communities.

-Alliance member Dignity Health and UC Health are the #1 and #2 Medi-Cal providers, respectively.
-Agreements between them are key to caring for this population: providing timely care, alleviating capacity and conserving scarce financial resources.
+Alliance member Dignity Health and UC Health are the #1 and #2 Medi-Cal providers in our State, respectively.
+Agreements between them are key to caring for this population: providing timely care, alleviating capacity challenges and conserving scarce financial resources.